cloudcreativity/json-api/UPGRADE.md

 The following methods have been removed from the `Contracts\Http\ApiInterface`:

 - `getHttpFactory`: if you need a factory, you should dependency inject `Contracts\Factories\FactoryInterface` instead.
+- `getRequestInterpreter`: this has been moved to `Contracts\Http\HttpServiceInterface` as there is no need for an interpreter on a per-API basis.
 - `getPagingStrategy`: we are refactoring so that paging is a per-resource concern, rather than an API concern.
 This is because different resources, and resource has-many relationships, can independently use different strategies.
 - `getOptions`: framework-specific options are no longer the concern of the API class.